Senja20/mol-3022-front-end-application/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+## Deployment

+This project can be deployed to various platforms.
+Refer to the official Next.js documentation for deployment instructions.

+## Contributing

+Contributions are welcome!
+Please refer to the project's [contribution guidelines](CONTRIBUTING.md) for more information.

-## Deploy on Vercel
+## License

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This project is licensed under the [MIT License](LICENSE).